mihaifm/smol/readme.md

 # Smol

 Smol is a small website builder.
-It aims to be an alternative to the unnecessarily complex static site generators and content managers available today.
+It aims to be an alternative to the increasingly complex static site generators and content managers available today.

 With Smol you would just write your posts in markdown using the built-in online editor.
 The markdown content is saved on the disk and converted to html on the spot.
 No database is required, everything is file based.